Pathways to Safe Indigenous Communities Initiative

 About the initiative

-This initiative will support projects which:
+This initiative supports projects that:

 You can find a list of eligible activities and the terms and conditions of the initiative at: